telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **creDate**: the timestamp (as a floating point number, meaning seconds with milliseconds) corresponding to entity creation date (as a consequence of append).
 -   **modDate**: the timestamp (as a floating point number, meaning seconds with milliseconds) corresponding to last entity update.
-Note that it uses to be the same that a modDate corresponding to at least one of the attributes (not always: it will not be the same if the last update was a DELETE operation).
+Note that it is usually the same as a modDate corresponding to at least one of the attributes (not always: it will not be the same if the last update was a DELETE operation).
 It matches creDate if the entity has not been modified after creation.